The Color of Law: A Forgotten History of How Our Government Segregated America

 | productGroup | Book |

-The book focuses on the geographical segregation of Black and white Americans, detailing how government policies enforced this segregation through zoning laws, real estate discrimination, and more.
+The book focuses on the historical context of geographical segregation in America and how government policies contributed to this racial divide.